Ali Omar Ermes, Monday 1 May 2000

 This month’s article is more of a bullet point piece than an analytic one, for the simple reason of space.
 I suspect that as on other important subjects, we need to have a few more articles in the future’s issues, to scratch the subject surface, but we can look at this as a start.

-Art in Islam is an ongoing process of creativity based on theoretical knowledge and practical know-how in all areas of human endeavor and walks of life.
+Art in Islam is an ongoing process of creativity based on theoretical knowledge and practical know-how in all areas of human endeavour and walks of life.

 Islam is ever engaging people: to learn by practice, to discover, and to initiate new ways in a perimeter of appreciation that all that we have of all powers are due to Allah’s Grace.
 So long as we humans do not abuse these powers to harm others and destroy nature, we are free to push the boundaries of our creativity.